BVLC/caffe/examples/mnist/readme.md

 ## Define the MNIST Network

-This section explains the prototxt file `lenet_train.prototxt` used in the MNIST demo.
+This section explains the prototxt file `lenet.prototxt` used in the MNIST demo.
 We assume that you are familiar with [Google Protobuf](https://developers.google.com/protocol-buffers/docs/overview), and assume that you have read the protobuf definitions used by Caffe, which can be found at `$CAFFE_ROOT/src/caffe/proto/caffe.proto`.

 Specifically, we will write a `caffe::NetParameter` (or in python, `caffe.proto.caffe_pb2.NetParameter`) protobuf.
 We will start by giving the network a name: